ixvu/w4111_wiki/physical-design.md

 If you look at memory, you will see that there is higher throughput.
 Random access between memory and disk is pretty much on par.

+-(graph)

+## Pragmatics of Databases
+- Most databases are pretty small
+- All global daily weather since 1929:20GB
+- 2000 US Census: 200GB
+- 2009 english wikipedia: 14GB (you can fit this in your laptop!)
+- You don’t have to have Google infrastructure to do interesting things.